 Book #2: It Only Takes 1%

-Fortunately, you don’t need to win by a lot.
+Fortunately for sellers, you don’t have to win by a lot.
 Most sales are won or lost by very small margins.
-That means you simply need an edge, a differentiable advantage that will set you apart from everyone else.
-That edge is what you will find in Tom Freese’s second book—100 chapters, each designed to give salespeople a one-percent advantage over their competitors.
+That means you simply need an edge—a differentiable advantage that can set you apart from everyone else.
+That edge is what you will find in Tom Freese’s second book—100 chapters, each designed to give salespeople a one-percent advantage over the competition.
 After all, it only takes 1% to have a competitive edge in sales.

 Sounding the same as everyone else should be the opposite of your objective.
 If you want to have opportunities to uncover needs and present solutions, you must first be able to differentiate your company, your products, and yourself.